Stratification as a general variance reduction method for Markov chain Monte Carlo: Introduction

 \section{Introduction}

 Markov chain Monte Carlo (MCMC) methods have been widely used with great success throughout statistics, engineering, and the natural sciences.
 However, when estimating tail probabilities or when sampling from multimodal distributions, accurate MCMC estimates often require a prohibitively large number of samples.
-In this article we describe the Eigenvector Method for Umbrella Sampling (EMUS) for efficiently computing expectations over arbitrary probability distributions~\cite{Thiede2016} and argue that it is an effective approach to addressing the challenges posed by tail events and multimodality.
+In this article, we analyze the Eigenvector Method for Umbrella Sampling (EMUS)~\cite{Thiede2016}.
+We first proposed EMUS as a method for computing free energies, and we demonstrated that it was useful for treating the multimodality that typically arises in that context.
+Here, we demonstrate that EMUS is an effective \emph{general} means of addressing the challenges posed not just by multimodality but also tail events, with potential applications to a broad range of problems in statistics, engineering, and the natural sciences.